homeymusic/wavyr/README.md

 Stern-Brocot tree to locate rational fractions within the Gabor uncertainty limit, allowing us to create signals and spectra that are both rational and bounded by the uncertainty product of the entire waveform.
-It provides a parameter-free rational approximation for any signal or spectrum.
+As long as the uncertainty of the sensor system is smaller than the Gabor uncertainty product, the uncertainty principle enables us to reliably generate rationalized waveforms, without needing to account for the intricacies of those sensors or even the uncertainty trade-offs between the physical and spectral domains.
+This uncertainty-bounded, rational-approximations kernel provides a parameter-free transform technique for any signal or spectrum.
 This new method, the **Stern-Brocot-Gabor Fourier Transform**, offers a novel approach for fundamental wave discovery and feature extraction.
-By comparing our model to experimental studies, we propose that for signals and spectra, the ambiguity that arises from the Gabor uncertainty principle could be an enabler of pattern perception.
+By comparing our model to neural models and experimental studies, we propose that for signals and spectra, the ambiguity that arises from the Gabor uncertainty principle could be an enabler of pattern perception.

 **The Stern-Brocot-Gabor Fourier Transform:**